folkertvanheusden/DotXT/README.md

 A IBM PC emulator written in C# with dotnet 9.0.
 It runs on Linux and probably on other C#/.NET platforms as well.

+Please no "pull requests" (via github or other way), but tips/hints/suggestions are welcome.

 compiling the emulator
 ======================